Marc Fiorini: Career

 Fiorini later relocated to North America where he worked as a character actor.
 After a hiatus from the screen, he resumed his career in the late 1990s.
 He has returned to Italy numerous times to work in local productions.
 He played the Werewolf Syndicate Leader in the Canadian television series Big Wolf on Campus (1999-2002) and Cardinal Baggia in Angels & Demons (2009).

+Personal life

+Fiorini has two daughters, Chela Michelle Fiorini and Alisa Hershman.
+He was married to American actress Lisa Seagram from 1971 to 1980.
+He is fluent in Italian, English, and French.
+He lives between Los Angeles and Rome.